 Many religions, philosophies, and ideologies classify envy as a dangerous emotion, and those who feel it are generally frowned upon.
 Yet, what most do not acknowledge is that envy has two sides: 1) negative or “malicious envy,” and 2) positive or “benign envy.”
 At ENVY2020®, we choose to focus on the latter and show how envy can be a powerful force of good for people and planet.

 The typical definition of envy is “a desire to have a quality, possession, or other desirable thing belonging to someone else.”
-At first sight, this might seem to describe a common, almost natural feeling, seemingly incapable of bringing harm.
-It does become a negative emotion, however, when it culminates into contemptuous thinking or harmful action.
-This includes (thinking about) actions intended to take, minimize, or destroy those things or attributes belonging to someone else.
+At first sight, this might seem to describe a common feeling, seemingly incapable of bringing harm.
+It does become a negative emotion, however, when it culminates into contemptuous thinking or harmful action (i.e. taking, minimizing, or destroying those things or attributes belonging to someone else.)
 Psychologists call this ‘malicious envy,’ and it has been the primary definition of envy for much of human history.

-Bertrand Russell said that this type of envy was one of the most potent causes of unhappiness.
-This is also how envy is commonly interpreted in religion.
+The philosopher Bertrand Russell said that this type of envy is one of the most potent causes of unhappiness.
+This is also how envy is commonly interpreted in various religions.
 For Christians, it is one of the seven deadly sins; for Muslims, envy (ḥasad حسد in Arabic) is an impurity of the heart and can destroy one's good deeds.
 In Buddhism, Hinduism, and Judaism, envy is furthermore denounced.
-Upon further examination, however, many of these teachings also hint at alternative, more constructive interpretations.
+However, many of these teachings also hint at alternative, more positive interpretations.

-While acknowledging the existence of malicious envy and its dangers is necessary, the emphasis has been there for far too long.
-At ENVY2020®, we choose to focus on positive envy and highlight all the benefits it can bring us — not only as human beings, but (especially) as inhabitants of Planet Earth.
+While acknowledging the existence of malicious envy and its dangers is necessary, the other side is forgotten too often.
+At ENVY2020®, we focus on positive envy and highlight all the benefits it can bring us - not just as human beings, but (especially) as inhabitants of Planet Earth too.

-To understand this, we must first reflect on our own habits.
-Ask yourself, for example, how many times you’ve wished it was you in the driver’s seat of that rare or luxury car driving by, or how often you’ve looked at the lifestyles of world leaders and celebrities and thought, “Why these people and not me?”.
-For an environmentally conscious person, someone else’s lush garden filled with native plants, buzzing bees, and fresh vegetables would be a more fitting particular source of envy.
-Similarly, another’s low-waste, all-electric, sustainable lifestyle can result in jealous feelings — and actions that accompany those feelings.
+Ask yourself, for example, how many times you’ve wished it was you in the driver’s seat of that rare or luxury car driving by, or how often you’ve looked at the lifestyles of celebrities, wealthy people, or world leaders and thought, “why these people and not me?”.
+If you are an environmentally conscious person, someone's lush garden filled with native plants, buzzing bees, and fresh vegetables would be a particular source of envy.
+Similarly, someone's low-waste, all-electric, sustainable lifestyle can result in jealous feelings and envious acts.
+However, envy in this sense becomes a catalyst for environmental action and collective stewardship of the planet.

-Our point, which by now you might have started to guess, is that it’s not the feeling itself, but the source of our envy — and how it moves us — that really matters.
-We believe that envy does not have to stem from resentment, but from inspiration.
-It is — or at least always should be — a recognition of something admirable, followed by the motivation to adopt similar values and actions.
-It does not have to take anything from others.
-Positive, or benign, envy in this sense becomes a catalyst for self-improvement, learning, and collective progress.
-The difference lies in what we choose to envy — and what we choose to do with it.
+Our point is, that it’s not the feeling itself, but the source of our envy and how it moves us that really matters.
+We believe envy doesn't stem from resentment, but from inspiration.
+It is - or at least should be - a recognition of something admirable, followed by the motivation to adopt similar values and actions.
+It does not have to take anything from anyone else.
+The difference lies in what we choose to envy - and what we choose to do with it.

 This type of thinking is particularly needed in the fashion industry.
-We believe people deserve to buy things with their well-earned money that they believe are good for them — even if they’ve been influenced by a celebrity, a friend, or an ad.
-For environmentally conscious individuals, however, few products on the market truly align with their values.
-This creates a difficult choice: feel envious of others for having what you refuse to buy, or give in to social pressure and spend your money where your ethics tell you not to.
+We believe people deserve to buy things that they believe are good for them and others - even if they have been influenced into doing so.
+But not all clothing and accessories on the market align with environmental values.
+This could result in either feeling envious of others for having what you refuse to buy out of ethical principles, or in you spending your money where your ethics tell you not to.

-That tension is exactly what we aim to resolve — by providing an outlet for sustainable (eco-friendly and ethical) consumption that still allows room for personal expression, style, and inspiration.
-We channel the feeling of envy not toward consumption for the sake of fashion or following trends, but toward consumption that nurishes a lifestyle in line with one’s values, specifically environmental ones.
+That is where ENVY2020® comes in.
+We provide an outlet for sustainable (eco-friendly and ethical) consumption that can satisfy even the most environmentally conscious person's desire to look good.
+We inspire positive envy (and allow consumption) not for the sake of fashion or following trends, but to foster a lifestyle in line with one’s values, specifically ecological and social values.

 2020